Program Description

-The Curriculum and Instruction EdD program is intended for individuals who are engaged in the practice of education in a variety of settings including schools, colleges, universities, businesses and industry.
-The program prepares students for engaging in the study of practice-based problems in education and data-driven decision making, to generate real world solutions.
+The Curriculum and Instruction EdD program is intended for individuals engaged in the practice of education in various settings, including schools, colleges, universities, businesses and industry.
+The program prepares students for engaging in the study of practice-based problems in education and data-driven decision-making to generate real-world solutions.

 The Curriculum and Instruction EdD program is designed for experienced practicing educators and practitioners who wish to gain advanced skills in: